Small.

 MINŌ is built on this reverence for the small.
 A single grain of rice, seasoned to the second.
 The precise cut of fish, aged to its peak.
 The sound of a needle dropping on vinyl.

-We are a sanctuary of 30 seats.
+Thirty seats.
 Ten at the counter.
 Twenty in the lounge.
 We are not small because we have to be.
 We are small because true intimacy cannot be scaled.

 THE LINEAGE